sousse-love/website/content/post/chameleon-bsides/index.md

 Example: chameleon.exe --decrypt --id=abcd1234 ciphertext.txt plaintext.txt
 ```

-I know where to look and I didn't focus on the decryption stuff to be honest.
+I knew where to look and I didn't focus on the decryption stuff to be honest.

 ### Reversing the binary